chipjarred/MacMenuBar/README.md

 }
 ```

 Now your shiny new, albeit bare bones, menu bar is set up.
 Run the application to see it work.
-Of course, the only thing you can do from it right now is to quit, and display the About box, but in a brand new projects that's all you could really do with the one Apple provided in the `Main.storyboard` file we deleted.
+Of course, the only thing you can do from it right now is to quit, and display the About box, but in a brand new project that's all you could really do with the one Apple provided in the `Main.storyboard` file we deleted.

 Before we start adding functionality let's take a closer look at a few things, so go back to `MenuBar.swift`.